gbenroscience/ParserNG/README.md

 ## 📦 Installation & Configuration

-Module choice maps directly onto the evolution table above — pick the highest tier you need; each module pulls in everything below it.
+Module choice maps directly onto the evolution table above; pick the highest tier you need; each module pulls in everything below it.

 ### For Standard Android or Legacy Pre-JDK 21 Runtimes